 FDA Warns of Essure Risks

-Essure received approval through an FDA fast-track program that gave approval to Conceptus, the device’s original manufacturer.
-This approval was based on the commitment to studying Essure users for four to five years after implantation.
-That study was completed in 2007, but data was not published for eight years after.
+Other lawsuits argue that the device approval was based on false information provided to the FDA.
+Essure got approval through an FDA fast-track program.
+That program gave approval to Conceptus, the first manufacturer.
+Officials promised to study Essure users for four to five years after implantation.
+That study wrapped up in 2007.
+Publishing that data took eight years.

-Red flags were also raised when it was revealed that fewer than three quarters of the women implanted had been followed for the entire five years.
-Some women in the study even came forward admitting the information issued by Conceptus about their Essure use had been falsified.
+Studies show that fewer than three-quarters of the women involved were followed for the entire five years.
+Some women in the study even came forward to the FDA.
+They stated that the information issued by the first creator about their use was not true.